zama-ai/concrete-ml/use_case_examples/deployment/breast_cancer/README.md

 1. To train your model you can use `train.py`, or `train_with_docker.sh` to use Docker (recommended way).
    This will train a model and [serialize the FHE circuit](../../../docs/guides/client_server.md) in a new folder called `./dev`.
-1. Once that's done you can use the script provided in Concrete ML in `use_case_examples/deployment/server/`, either use `deploy_to_aws.py` or `deploy_to_docker.py` according to your need.
+1. Once that's done you can use the script provided in Concrete ML in `use_case_examples/deployment/server/`, use `deploy_to_docker.py`.

 - `python use_case_examples/deployment/server/deploy_to_docker.py --path-to-model ./dev`
-- `python use_case_examples/deployment/server/deploy_to_aws.py --path-to-model ./dev`
-  this will create and run a Docker container or an AWS EC2 instance.

 3. Once that's done you can launch the `build_docker_client_image.py` script to build a client Docker image.
 1. You can then run the client by using the `client.sh` script.
 This will run the container in interactive mode.